oroinc/documentation/user_guide/activities/calls/activities_calls_actions.rst

       |

-3. Continue as described in steps 4–5 of the :ref:`Add Context to a Call from the Call View Page <doc-activities-calls-actions-contextadd-grid>` action description.
+3. Continue as described in steps 4–5 of the :ref:`Add Context to a Call from the Call View Page <doc-activities-calls-actions-contextadd-viewpage>` action description.